gaelhuot/FCB1010-Ableton-live/README.md

 This would prevent people who are not very familiar with the code from having to spend hours wondering : "What is this devilry?
 Why is he talking about pythons and snakes for something on Ableton?"

 ### Smart mapping ??
-Overall, simplify the use and navigation as much as possible
+Overall, simplify the use and clip/track/sessions navigation and actions as much as possible

 ## Ressources